U.S. watches for North Korea's next move after rocket crash

 "And if this latter scenario occurs, South Korea, unlike on previous occasions, is almost certain to retaliate," Haass wrote on CFR's blog.

-(Additional reporting by Jeff Mason, David Alexander and Paul Eckert; Editing by Peter Cooney)
+(Additional reporting by Jeff Mason, David Alexander, Paul Eckert and Arshad Mohammed; Editing by Peter Cooney)